Optimising athlete performance

 We have significant expertise in understanding the factors that influence human performance in sport and exercise, alongside the methods for enhancing athletic performance across the ability range.

-We have established research collaborations with major organisations including the English Institute of Sport, UK Sport, Lawn Tennis Association, and English Cricket Board.
+We have established research collaborations with major organisations including the English Institute of Sport, UK Sport, the Lawn Tennis Association, British Paralympic Association, British Athletics, British Swimming and the England and Wales Cricket Board.

-Our research employs perspectives from multiple disciplines including the biomedical sciences, physiology, nutrition, psychology, biomechanics and motor control, sociology and management to study diverse sport populations (elite, disability, youth and coaching).
+Our research employs perspectives from multiple disciplines including the biomedical sciences, physiology, nutrition, psychology, biomechanics and motor control, sociology and management to study diverse sport populations (elite, para sports, youth and coaching).
+It is delivered by world leading academics and centres of expertise such as the Peter Harrison Centre for Disability Sport, the Environmental Ergonomics Research Centre and the National Centre for Sport and Exercise Medicine.

 Blood flow restricted exercise in trained athletes